cwcyau/foai-cdt/course.md

 This is a two week module designed to provide a rapid introduction to key or under-studied topics in artificial intelligence.
 In 2025/26, this will include:

-- Learning Theory
+- Learning Theory (Bias-Variance, Approximation-Estimation).
+Int: Yau.
+Ext: Gavin Brown (Manchester)
-- Bayesian Statistics
+- Bayesian Statistics (Fundamentals, Monte Carlo Sampling).
+Int: Yau.
+Ext: Chris Nemeth (Lancaster)
-- Reinforcement Learning
+- Reinforcement Learning.
+Int: Abate.
-- Diffusion Models
+- Diffusion Models.
+Int: Deligiannidis.
-- Time-to-event modelling
+- Time-to-event modelling.
+Int: Yau.
+Ext: Catalina Vallejos (Edinburgh).

 ### Fundamentals of AI 2

-- Emerging AI
+### Emerging AI

-- AI Skills
+### AI Skills

-- Group Projects
+### Group Projects

-- Individual Rotation Projects
+### Individual Rotation Projects

-- The DPhil Research
+## The DPhil Research (Years 2-4)

 The first year involves participation in a number of taught study modules covering a range of EIT and FOAI topics.
 At the end of the first year, the students will propose a research project to be carried out in Years 2-4 of their studies.